jamespilcher/Society-Membership-Checker/README.md

 People often use their nicknames on FIXR which means they don't always match their student names on the membership csv.
 Any name that doesn't immediately match will be called a 'suspected liar'.

 For each suspected liar, you'll be prompted with all members with surnames that match, and then all members with firstnames that match.
-Use your brain to see if they actually do own a ticket!
+Use your brain to see if they actually do own a membership!

 If there are no firstname/surname matches, the application will automatically declare them as a liar.
 There's a slight issue with this: